 I’m an anthropologist and archaeologist, Australian Research Council (ARC) Future Fellow and Associate Professor in the College of Humanities, Arts and Social Sciences.

 I’m originally from Canada with West Indian (Trinidad & Tobago), Venezuelan and Irish heritage.
 I completed my undergraduate studies in sociocultural anthropology at Wilfrid Laurier University (Waterloo, Ontario) and was then awarded a scholarship to travel to Monash University to undertake my PhD studies on the rock art of the Torres Strait Islands.

 Prior to joining Flinders University in 2020, I was a tenured Senior Lecturer and Associate Professor at the Monash Indigenous Studies Centre (Monash University), and an ARC Postdoctoral Fellow at the University of Western Australia’s Department of Archaeology.

-Over the last 20 years I have crafted my research program around multidisciplinary approaches to Indigenous Archaeology with a focus on integrating Indigenous knowledge into understanding the archaeological record (rock art, stone artefacts, rockshelter occupation sites etc.).
+Over the last 20 years I have crafted my research program around multidisciplinary approaches to Indigenous cultural heritage with a focus on integrating Indigenous knowledge into understanding the "archaeological record" (rock art, stone artefacts, rockshelter occupation sites etc.).

 Related areas of interest include: